MicrosoftDocs/ATADocs/ATADocs/ata-prerequisites.md

 > -   NTLM over RPC (TCP Port 135)
 > -   NetBIOS (UDP port 137)

-### Certificates
-Make sure the ATA Center has access to your CRL distribution point.
-If the ATA Gateways do not have Internet access, follow the procedure to manually import a CRL, taking care to install the all the CRL distribution points for the whole chain.<br>
-To ease installation of the ATA, you can install self-signed certificates during installation.
-Post deployment you can replace the self-signed with a certificate from an internal Certification Authority to be used by the ATA Gateway.

-> [!NOTE]
-> The certificate's Provider Type must be Cryptographic Service Provider (CSP).<br>

-A certificate supporting **Server Authentication** is required to be installed in the Computer store of the ATA Gateway in the Local Computer store.
-This certificate must be trusted by the ATA Center.

 ## ATA Lightweight Gateway requirements
 This section lists the requirements for the ATA Lightweight Gateway.
 ### General